There can be few better sights in world cricket than witnessing Bell unfurl a textbook cover drive.

-He went on to excel in the 2010-11 Ashes, scoring 115 - his first Test hundred against Australia - in the final Test at the Sydney Cricket Ground to help England wrap up an historic 3-1 series win.
+He went on to excel in the 2010-11 Ashes, scoring 115 - his first Test hundred against Australia - in the final match at the Sydney Cricket Ground to help England wrap up an historic 3-1 series win.

 If that was impressive, Bell's performances throughout England's international summer in 2011 were even more worthy of praise.

-Both Sri Lanka and India came in for heavy punishment as he amassed four centuries in seven Tests, including a majestic 159 against the latter at Trent Bridge, which was followed by a career-best 235 at the Oval that saw him leapfrog team-mate Alastair Cook as the highest scorer for the calendar year.
+Both Sri Lanka and India came in for heavy punishment as he amassed four centuries in seven Tests, including a majestic 159 against the latter at Trent Bridge, which was followed by a career-best 235 at The Oval that saw him leapfrog team-mate Alastair Cook as the highest scorer for the calendar year.